Note: The Summary table

-Since every human being is inherently potentially relatively positive and negative in himself, man gets problems when he idealizes his relative positive parts or taboos his relatively negative parts, because then these second-rate personal forms arise and then he lives against his original nature.
+Since, by nature, every human being has the potential to be relatively positive and negative, man encounters problems when he idealizes his relative positive parts or taboos his relatively negative parts because then second-rate personal forms arise and then he lives against his original nature.

-But this, I believe, affects us more or less all humans.
-That is, every person, has one first-rate as well as many second-rate forms of existence (such as all other worldly forms of existence).
-The latter are divided into two different or opposite-parts and one zero part.
+But this, I believe, affects more or less all humans.
+That is, every person has one first-rate as well as many second-rate forms of existence (such as otherworldly forms of existence).
+The latter are divided into two different or opposite parts and one zero part.

-Regarding the question of the unity of body, soul and spirit, this implies, that if those have a first-rate, actual character, they are a diverse unity.
-But in second-rate forms of human existence it also means that the human is also split at the parts where it is unreal and strange.
-That kind of splitting does not only occur between body, soul and spirit, but can also be found within the body, soul or spirit itself.
+Regarding the question of the unity of body, soul and spirit, this implies, that if those have a first-rate, actual character, they are a diverse entity.
+But in second-rate forms of human existence, it also means that the human is also split at parts where it is unreal and strange.
+That kind of splitting does not only occur between body, soul and spirit but can also be found within the body, soul or spirit itself.

-Does the human have free will?
-Can the human be a creator of something absolutely new?
+Does the human person have free will?
+Can the human person be the creator of something absolutely new?

 Those questions are connected to the individuality of one's personality.
-Otherwise everything would only be a new composition of old components (genes).
-Then, the human would only be a product.
+Otherwise, everything would only be a new composition of old components (genes).
+Then, the human person would only be a product.

 The Human and the Absolute

 (This refers to the + A and its synonyms.)